FB-01 ZONE

 PROCEDURE

-Before you start, make sure you have saved all of your patches and tones to an external device like your computer.
+Before you start, make sure you have saved all of your custom sounds in Voice Bank #1 and #2 to an external device like your computer or sequencer

-* * * All of the internal patches and tones will be erased when the old battery is removed! * * *
+* * * All custom Voices in RAM memory will be erased when the old battery is removed! * * *

 Make sure you are wearing eye protection, are properly grounded and working on a static-free workbench or table.